Save up to 41 percent on Amazon Echo Show devices

-Amazon Canada has once again started the weekend off right and slashed the prices of its popular Alexa-enabled Echo Show smart home devices.
+Amazon Canada has once again started the week off right and slashed the prices of its popular Alexa-enabled Echo Show smart home devices.

 Check out all the deals below: